Nityak25/Course/README.md

 ## Description of the Chat Bot
-The ChatBot that we had implimented can give the list of all courses from the VEDIC platform and also gives the recorded session links for all the courses
+The ChatBot that we had implemented can give the list of all courses from the VEDIC platform and also gives the recorded session links for all the courses

 ## Working of the Chat Bot
 ### First step
 ---
 * By greeting() function it welcomes you to the chat bot<br/>

-* The ChatBot introduces itself by telling it's name and by telling what it can do for user to the user with an welcome message.
+* The ChatBot introduces itself by telling it's name and by telling what it can do for user with an welcome message.

 ### Second step
 ---
 * ChatBot will ask the name of the user<br/>
-* After entering the name of user ChatBot will greats the user with his/her name.
-Here in this greating we are highliting the name of user in capital letters for best view.
+* After entering the name of user ChatBot will greets the user with his/her name.
+Here in this greeting we are highlighting the name of user in capital letters for better view.

 ### Third step
 ---